awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/fis_experiment.md

 To use AWS FIS, you run experiments on your AWS resources to test your theory of how an application or system will perform under fault conditions.
 To run experiments, you first create an experiment template.
 An experiment template is the blueprint of your experiment.
 It contains the actions, targets, and stop conditions for the experiment.

-In this section, you create 1) an IAM role that grants AWS FIS the permissions to execute the experiment, 2) create a FIS experiment template, and  3) run the experiment to trigger Spot Instance interruption.
+In this section, you 1) create an IAM role that grants AWS FIS the permissions to execute the experiment, 2) create a FIS experiment template, and  3) and run the experiment to trigger Spot Instance interruption.

 #### Create an IAM Role for AWS FIS